The application process

 Admission to BOA is via an aptitude workshop within a specialist pathway.
 No prior experience is required.
 Even if you are a beginner, you may have the potential to be very good.

 The ADMISSIONS POLICY can be viewed below - hard copies can be requested.

 HOW Do I Apply?

 Please Note: The On-Time application deadline for September 2021 has now passed.
-Any applications received after this date will be treated as late applications.

 From October 2021 you will be able to download a printable application form from the bottom of this page, fill it out in full, and return it to us before 31st January 2022.